Mersikka/full-stack-open/part0/tehtava4.md

     server-->>browser: the JavaScript file
     deactivate server

-    note left of server: The browser start executing the JS code that fetches the JSON from the server
+    note left of server: The browser starts executing the JS code that fetches the JSON from the server

     browser->>server: GET https://studies.cs.helsinki.fi/exampleapp/data.json
     activate server